Viktor Karamarkov: Investigation, capture and sentence

-Although initially they didn't suspect there was a serial killer on the prowl, authorities gradually connected the dots due to the crimes similarities: elderly women, killed in their apartments with a blunt object to the back of the head.
-It was also noticed that all the victims had gold jewelry missing.
-They contacted the surviving victims statements, who described their attacker as a young man, who went door to door with a health book in his hands, seeking financial help for his mother.
+Although initially they didn't suspect there was a serial killer on the prowl, authorities gradually connected the dots due to the crime similarities: elderly women, killed in their apartments with a blunt object to the back of the head.
+It was also noticed that all the victims had gold jewellery missing.
+They contacted the surviving victims' statements, who described their attacker as a young man, who went door to door with a health book in his hands, seeking financial help for his mother.
 However, they couldn't describe him in great detail, as he appeared average and very unassuming.
-On October 27, Karamarkov was captured and given an 8-month sentence for theft, but witnesses and relatives of the attacked women identified him as the attacker.
+On 27 October, Karamarkov was captured and given an 8-month sentence for theft, but witnesses and relatives of the attacked women identified him as the attacker.
 While searching his home, authorities located the axe used in the murders.

-Shortly after his picture was shown on national television, many women came to identify him as the man who had stolen their jewelry.
-One woman, identified only as K. M., said that ten days before his arrest, he forcibly pulled off her gold chain while she walking near the Ministry of Culture.
+Shortly after his picture was shown on national television, many women came to identify him as the man who had stolen their jewellery.
+One woman, identified only as K. M., said that ten days before his arrest, he forcibly pulled off her gold chain while she was walking near the Ministry of Culture.
 Distressed, the young woman chased after the perpetrator, but he managed to slip away.
 Shocked, Karamarkov's mother refused to believe that her son was a cold-blooded killer.

 Although he didn't confess to the killings, Karamarkov mentioned details that only the perpetrator would know.
 During his final statement to the court, Karamarkov claimed that he had been drugged while making his statements, and that he had been taken for three days at an unknown location.
 While there, a picture of Josip Broz Tito was hung on the wall, and he had not been provided a lawyer.
 Despite this, he was sentenced to life imprisonment, much to the dismay of his lawyer Sasho Dukovski, who claimed that there was no sufficient evidence for the verdict.